1993–94 Dundee United F.C. season: In

 The club signed four players during the season, as well as loaning one for the latter part.
-Only one player - Stevie Crawford - was signed for a fee (£80k).

 Loans in

 Out

 Seven players were released by the club during the season.
 Four players were also loaned with Andy McLaren going on loan twice to different clubs.

 Loans out

 Playing kit

 The jerseys were not sponsored, although Rover started next season's deal early in time for the Cup Final.